 Leg pigmentation can be a sign of vascular problems like venous reflux, but with today’s advanced vein procedures, it’s treatable.
 At Houston Vein Specialists in Houston, Texas, experienced vascular surgeon David D. Shin, MD, RVT, RPVI, FACS, offers effective treatments to resolve the root cause of your leg pigmentation.
-Book your consultation online or call the office today to schedule your visit.
+Book your consultation by calling the office today to schedule your visit.

 Leg pigmentation is discoloration on your legs.
 The most common areas of pigmentation are usually in the lower legs, but pigmentation can appear anywhere on the legs.